Part of the complete guide to understanding addiction

-Opiate drugs stay in the system for different lengths of time, depending on the drug.
-After opiates are used, they begin to be broken down into metabolites.
-Here’s a look at how long different drugs stay in your system, particularly how long opiates stay in your saliva, blood, hair and urine.
+Opioid drugs stay in the system for different lengths of time, depending on the drug.
+After opioids are used, they begin to be broken down into metabolites.
+Join Avenues Recovery, leaders in addiction rehabilitation, as we ask how long opioids stay in your system, and delve into how long they stay in saliva, blood, hair, and urine.

-Opiates are a class of drugs derived from opium, which is isolated from poppy sap.
+Opioids are a class of drugs derived from opium, which is isolated from poppy sap.
 They work in the brain by blocking pain signals between the body and the brain.
 This makes them effective in treating moderate to severe pain.
-It can also make you feel high, happy, or relaxed.
-This can lead to dependence and eventually addiction.
+It can also make you feel high, happy, or relaxed, which can lead to dependence and eventually addiction.

-Examples of opiates include heroin, opium, Oxycodone, hydrocodone, codeine, methadone, and fentanyl.
+Examples of opioids include heroin, opium, Oxycodone, hydrocodone, codeine, methadone, and fentanyl.

 Opiate drugs stay in the system for different lengths of time, depending on the drug.
 After opiates are used, they begin to be broken down into metabolites.
-Here’s a look at how long different opiate drugs stay in your system.
+Read on to learn how long do opiates stay in your system.

 Fentanyl

-Fentanyl, a synthetic opiate analgesic, is similar to morphine [3].
+Fentanyl, a synthetic opiate analgesic, is similar to morphine.
 However, is 50 to 100 times more powerful.
 It is a Schedule II controlled substance in the United States and is used as a pain reliever.
 Fentanyl can be detected in the system for up to 72 hours after use.
-For more information on how long fentanyl stays in your urine and blood, read our online resource.
+For more information on how long fentanyl stays in your system, read our online resource.

 Methadone